 As temperatures rise, so do the risks of food poisoning.
-Keep outdoor dining safe by following a few easy steps:
+Keep outdoor dining safe by following these easy steps:

 - Bust Bacteria.
-With many families planning to use their grill year-round, halt harmful bacteria in its tracks.
+When cooking on a grill, halt harmful bacteria in its tracks.
 Scrub the grill with hot, soapy water before cooking up your outdoor favorites.

 - Soap Up Frequently.
 Wash hands before, during and after food preparation.
 Pack moist towelettes or hand sanitizer in your cooler for those moments when soap and water are not available.

 - Prep That Party Food.
-Thaw frozen foods in the refrigerator or microwave, not on the countertop or outside at the party.
-Marinate foods in the refrigerator, and don't reuse marinade used on raw meat or poultry unless it's boiled first.
+Thaw frozen foods in the refrigerator or microwave.
+Do not thaw frozen foods on the countertop or outside.
+Marinate foods in the refrigerator, and don't reuse marinades used on raw meat or poultry unless it's boiled first.

 - Keep Coolers Cool.
 All perishable foods should be refrigerated promptly below 40°F, so keep coolers stocked with plenty of ice.
 Freeze bottles of water or juice boxes for a refreshing treat that also will help keep foods packed around them cool.
 Drop a refrigerator thermometer into the cooler to make sure foods are stored properly.
 Transport the cooler in the air-conditioned back seat of a car instead of a hot trunk.